yetanotherco/yet-another-bridge/mm-bot/docs/README.md

 ## Process View
 ### Non-Functional Requirements
-- The bot must be able to handle multiple orders simultaneously.
+- The bot must be able to handle multiple orders concurrently.
-- The bot must be able to retrieve the status of the orders in case of interruption and complete it.
+- The bot must be able to retrieve the status of the orders in case of interruption and complete them.
 - The bot must be highly available.
 - The bot must index the orders that belong to accepted blocks to ensure that orders are not lost.
 - The bot must be able to retry failed orders.
-- The bot must be able to perform adequate logs for the orders tracking.
+- The bot must generate adequate logs for order tracking.

 ### Architecture
 The bot architecture is as follows:

 ![architecture.png](images%2Farchitecture.png)
 The bot is composed of the following components:
-- **MM Bot**: The main process of the bot.
+- **Main Process**: The main process of the bot.
 It has the following subcomponents:
     - `Main Order Indexer`: The `Main Order Indexer` is responsible for indexing the orders from the pending blocks.
-  - `Order Processor`: The `Order Processor` is responsible for processing the orders.
+  - `Order Processor`: Responsible for processing the orders.
-  - `Failed Orders Processor`: The `Failed Orders Processor` is responsible for retrying the failed orders.
+  - `Failed Orders Processor`: Responsible for retrying the failed orders.
   It runs every 5 minutes.
-  - `Accepted Blocks Processor`: The `Accepted Blocks Processor` is responsible for indexing the orders that belong to accepted blocks.
+  - `Accepted Blocks Processor`: Responsible for indexing the orders that belong to accepted blocks.
 It runs every 5 minutes.
 - **Database**: The database is used to store the following data:
-  - Orders.
+  - Orders
-  - Errors.
+  - Errors
-  - Block numbers.
+  - Block numbers

-An important aspect is that the bot must be able to handle multiple orders simultaneously.
+An important aspect of the bot is that it must be able to handle multiple orders concurrently.
-For that reason, the bot uses asyncio to handle the orders concurrently.
-This way is preferred over using threads, due to the potentially high number of orders that the bot must handle and the fact that the bot is I/O bound.
+For that reason, the bot uses the library 'asyncio' to handle orders concurrently.
+This approach, preferred over using threads, is particularly suitable for the bot's I/O-bound nature and the potential high volume of orders it could potentially need to manage.

-Another important aspect is that the bot must have a reliable network connection to communicate with Ethereum and L2 networks RPCs.
+Another important requirement is that the bot must have a reliable network connection to communicate with Ethereum's and L2 networks' RPCs.

 ## Physical View
-The system is deployed in an EC2 virtual machine in AWS.
+The system is currently deployed in an EC2 virtual machine in AWS.
-The EC2 runs the bot process and the database.
+This EC2 runs the bot Main Process as well as its database.

 ![physical_view.png](images/physical_view.png)